companieshouse/chs-dev/README.md

 ```
 USAGE
-  $ chs-dev state cache [NAME] [-w] [-r] [-a]
+  $ chs-dev state cache [NAME] [-w] [-r] [-a] [-e]

 ARGUMENTS
   NAME  Name of the cache

 FLAGS
-  -a, --available  Show the name of the saved states in a available
+  -a, --available    List of saved states.
+  -e, --exportCache  Export a named cache to a file
   -r, --remove       Remove a specific saved cache
   -w, --wipe         Delete all saved caches

 DESCRIPTION
   Cache the state of chs-dev into a saved file